-- (1) The Director may require Operators to submit a Form 27, Site Investigation and Remediation Workplan, if the Director identifies any threatened or actual adverse impacts to any air, water, soil, wildlife, or other environmental resource from a spill or release, or if necessary to ensure compliance with the concentration levels in Table 915-1 and WQCC Regulation 41 numeric and narrative Groundwater quality standards and classifications, as incorporated by reference in Rule 901.c. - (2) Not including initial emergency response operations, the Operator will notify and consult with any affected Surface Owners, or the Surface Owner's appointed tenant, prior to commencing operations to remediate a spill or release in an area not being utilized for Oil and Gas Operations.
+- (1) The Director may require Operators to submit a Form 27 if the Director identifies any threatened or actual adverse impacts to any air, water, soil, wildlife, or other environmental resource from a Spill or Release, or if necessary to ensure compliance with the concentration levels in Table 915-1 and WQCC Regulation 41 numeric and narrative Groundwater quality standards and classifications, as incorporated by reference in Rule 901.b. - (2) Not including initial emergency response operations, the Operator will notify and consult with any affected Surface Owners, or the Surface Owner's appointed tenant, prior to commencing operations to remediate a Spill or Release in an area not being utilized for Oil and Gas Operations.
 It is the Operator's burden to timely notify and negotiate access with the Surface Owner.
-Failure to do so will not relieve the Operator from its responsibility to commence or complete remediation approved by the Director.
+Failure to do so will not relieve the Operator from its responsibility to commence or complete Remediation approved by the Director.